Agnogh/math-for-kids/README.md

 A black background is selected so that Yellow, and red-orange stand out so that black letters are more visible.

-The decision was to go with more round shapes instead of crude and sharp edges that would make UI a bit 'old'
+The decision was to go with more round shapes instead of crude and sharp edges that would make UI a bit 'old'.

 Shadows are also included for visual effects with mostly green and orange colours to match and contrast at the same time buttons, and background colours.